alastairrmcneill/smart-log/CONTRIBUTING.md

 ## 📄 License

-By contributing to Smart Log, you agree that your contributions will be licensed under the same license as the project.
+By contributing to Bright Log, you agree that your contributions will be licensed under the same license as the project.

 ---

-Thank you for contributing to Smart Log!
+Thank you for contributing to Bright Log!
 Your help makes this extension better for developers worldwide. 📱